periph/bootstrap/README.md

 ## Flashing an SD card

 This example downloads the Raspbian Stretch Lite image and flashes it to an SD card.
-You must supply the path to the SD card, generally in the form of `/dev/sdX` or `/dev/mmcblkN`.
-This only works on linux for now.
+You must supply the path to the SD card:

+- Linux: it is in the form of `/dev/sdX` or `/dev/mmcblkN`.
+- OSX: It is in the form of `/dev/diskX`.
+You can identify the disk of your SD card by running: `diskutil list`.
+It will look like `/dev/disk2`.

 ```
 go install periph.io/x/bootstrap/cmd/...